Praneeth Tota · Independent Researcher · v1.0.0

 $$\phi_C(C) = w_C\,C + c_C, \qquad \phi_K(K) = w_K\,K + c_K$$

-Step 3 — Normalization.
+Step 3 — Normalization (conventions).

-With $U(0,0,0) = 0$, we get $c_E + c_C + c_K = 0$.
+The two normalizations below are conventions, not consequences of A1–A5; they fix the otherwise-free origin and scale of the (cardinal) utility, which any additive representation leaves undetermined up to a positive affine transformation.
+First, adopting the convention $U(0,0,0) = 0$ gives $c_E + c_C + c_K = 0$.
 Under A4, the functional form is the same across fields, so field dependence enters only through $w_i(f)$, not through $c_i$.
 The natural convention $\phi_i(0) = 0$ (zero contribution from a zero-valued dimension) gives $c_i = 0$ individually.
-Normalizing so that $U(1,1,1) = 1$ yields $w_E + w_C + w_K = 1$.
+Second, adopting the convention $U(1,1,1) = 1$ fixes the scale and yields $w_E + w_C + w_K = 1$.
 Strict monotonicity (A1) requires $w_i > 0$.
+These conventions do not affect the form of $U$ — only its origin and scale — so the linear additive structure is the substantive result and the unit simplex constraint is a labelling choice.

 Therefore: